-"Demonic Toys" (1992) Review
+Great Bad Movies: "Demonic Toys" (1992)

-DEMONIC TOYS (1992) Directed by Peter Manoogian
+Directed by: Peter Manoogian

-When Full Moon's PUPPET MASTER series became a surprise hit in the late '80s direct-to-video market (it was already on its third installment by the turn of the decade), Band must've decided that there was room for more than one franchise featuring deadly playthings on the nation's video store shelves.
-Armed with little more than a cool title and some concept art, Band handed the project (which was originally titled "Dangerous Toys") over to a young screenwriter named David S. Goyer, who (legend has it) turned around a complete script in just over a week's time.
-The resulting film, Demonic Toys, turned out to be one of Full Moon's best - an entertaining, action packed cheapie that is best described as a "Child's Play" flick on steroids, with a heaping helping of added Satanism and a hot leading lady.
-"Demonic Toys" was your humble narrator's introduction to the weird, wild world of Charles Band and to this day it's still my favorite Full Moon flick.
+When Full Moon Studios' Puppet Master series became a surprise hit in the late '80s direct-to-video market (it was already on its third installment by the turn of the decade), producer Charles Band decided that there was room for more than one franchise featuring deadly playthings on the nation's video store shelves.
+Armed with little more than a cool title and some concept art, Band handed the project (originally titled "Dangerous Toys") over to a young screenwriter named David S. Goyer, who (legend has it) turned around a complete script in just over a week's time.
+The resulting film, Demonic Toys, turned out to be one of Full Moon's best - an entertaining, action packed cheapie best described as a Child's Play flick on steroids, with a heaping helping of added Satanism and a hot leading lady.
+Demonic Toys was your humble narrator's introduction to the weird, wild world of Charles Band and to this day it's still my favorite Full Moon flick.
 Does it sound like your kind of fun?
 Come and play!

 From here, things turn into a gory chase film, as the surviving humans try to find a way out of the warehouse before they too become playthings for the Demonic Toys.
 Glancing into a doll house, Judith eventually meets the demonic child-spirit that controls the Toys, who she's also been seeing in her dreams.
 Turns out that this demon has been buried beneath the building for the past 66 years, waiting to be reborn into a human body.
 He lured Judith to the warehouse because he has special plans for her and her unborn child, adding another level of urgency to the supernatural goings-on.
 Eventually the party gets whittled down to just Jude and Chicken Delivery Guy Mark, who has to save her from the clutches of the demonic child spirit.
 Will heroic Chunky Chicken Man save Jude and her baby before Demon Boy can "ride shotgun down the birth canal?"
-As usual, I will leave that for you to discover!!
+As usual, I will leave that for you to discover.

 "Demonic Toys 2" Trailer:

-..."Demonic Toys" was scripted by a young David S. Goyer, who would then go on to write screenplays for such genre favorites as "Dark City" and Wesley Snipes' "Blade" series.
-Today, of course, he is best known for his work on Christopher Nolan's mega-blockbusters "Batman Begins," "The Dark Knight" and "The Dark Knight Rises."
-Yes, you read that right, folks... the same guy who wrote the freakin' "Dark Knight" trilogy once wrote a movie about killer teddy bears and baby dolls.
+...Demonic Toys was written by a young David S. Goyer, who would go on to create screenplays for such genre favorites as Dark City and Wesley Snipes' Blade series.
+Today, of course, he is best known for his work on Christopher Nolan's mega-blockbusters Batman Begins, The Dark Knight and The Dark Knight Rises.
+Yes, you read that right, folks... the same guy who wrote the freakin' Dark Knight trilogy once wrote a movie about killer teddy bears and baby dolls.
 Let that be a lesson to you aspiring screenwriters out there - everybody's gotta start someplace!!

-...While it may not have become as popular as Full Moon's seemingly endless "Puppet Master" series, "Demonic Toys" still became a sleeper hit for the studio.
-The toy characters became cult favorites, crossing over into action figures and comic books, and Full Moon has revived them in several other features over the years, including 1993's crossover film Dollman Vs. Demonic Toys, 2004's Puppet Master vs. Demonic Toys, and a long-overdue "official" sequel, Demonic Toys 2: Personal Demons,which finally appeared in 2009.
+...While it may not have become as popular as Full Moon's seemingly endless Puppet Master series, Demonic Toys was a sleeper hit for the studio.
+The toy characters became cult favorites, crossing over into action figures and comic books, and Full Moon has revived them in several more films, including 1993's crossover film Dollman Vs. Demonic Toys, 2004's Puppet Master vs. Demonic Toys, and a long-overdue "official" sequel, Demonic Toys 2: Personal Demons,which finally appeared in 2009.
 Unfortunately Demonic Toys 2 was pretty awful aside from the voice work by Jane Wiedlin (of the Go-Go's) as "Baby Oopsie Daisy."
 In this age of reboots and sequels, I wouldn't be surprised to see them crawl out of the toy box a few more times in the near future.